 The role of a QC Inspector in QC company

-Schedule the inspection date
+a.
+Schedule the inspection Date

-Perform the inspection
+b.
+Perform the Quality Inspection

-The QC inspector visit the factory and check the products according to the customer or importer’s criteria. sampling the products according to AQL standard (How to use the AQL Table?), Any issues found are documented on-site in a detailed report, which is then sent to the importer for review
+The QC inspector visits the factory and checks the products according to the customer or importer’s criteria. sampling the products according to AQL standard (How to use the AQL Table?), Any issues found are documented on-site in a detailed report, which is then sent to the importer for review

 Quality Control and Assurance

-Acting as your eyes and ears in facility is what QC inspector excel at.
+Acting as your eyes and ears in the facility is what QC inspector excel at.
 They give you a snapshot of order quality and status.
 But a third-party QC company doesn’t have the same relationship you have with your supplier.
-If your goal is to fix issues with an order or factory after reviewed the inspection report, you need to be the one to directly address these with your supplier and jointly determine what action is needed next.
-(Related: Why Third party inspectors rarely provide importer corrective actions)
+If your goal is to fix issues with an order or factory after reviewed the inspection report, you need to be the one to directly address these with your supplier and jointly determine what action is required next.
+(Related: Why Third-party inspectors rarely provide importer corrective actions)

 You know the kind of product you and your customers expect.
-And Chinese suppliers are more likely to take action to fulfill a request of their customer than of some outside third-party.
+And Chinese suppliers are more likely to take action to fulfil a request of their customer than of some outside third-party.
 Ultimately, successfully addressing product QC and non-conformity requires cooperation from both the supplier and importer.

 And we would like to tell our subject is that A QC inspector can only reveal to you important information you might otherwise not see.